 Decisions, decisions.
 The main purpose of this article is to provide some general information about small power supplies, regulation, their application and potential dangers.
 There is no doubt that the traditional transformer based supply is the safest.
 It is extremely easy to ensure that no live connections are accessible, often needing nothing more than some heatshrink tubing to insulate joined wires.
-Note that if possible, two layers of heatshrink should be used to provide "reinforced" insulation over joined wiring.
+Note that if possible, two layers of heatshrink should be used to provide reinforced insulation over joined wiring.

 The next best option is a modified plug-pack SMPS or a purpose built chassis mounting SMPS.
 These are useful where high efficiency is needed, along with very low standby power requirements.
-They are rather noisy though, and the full range of voltages is simply not available.
-There are few (if any) ±15V SMPS available for example, so powering preamps and other low power audio equipment will be easier and ultimately cheaper with a transformer.
+They are rather noisy though, and the full range of voltages is not available.
+There are few (if any) ±15V SMPS available for example, so powering preamps and other low power audio equipment will be easier, quieter and ultimately cheaper with a transformer.

-As a last resort, a transformerless supply can be used, but only where the current drain is low (typically less than 20mA or so), and only where there is no possibility of contact with any part of the connected circuit.
-There is no such thing as a "safe" transformerless power supply, and Microchip's TB008 should be withdrawn immediately, as it is potentially lethal.
+As a last resort, a transformerless supply can be used, but only where the current drain is low (typically less than 100mA or so), and only where there is no possibility of contact with any part of the connected circuit.
+There is no such thing as a 'safe' transformerless power supply, and Microchip's TB008 should be withdrawn immediately, as it is potentially lethal.
 There are so many limitations and so few advantages to this approach that IMO it is usually a pointless exercise, unless one has a mains powered appliance that needs a low current supply that can remain completely isolated from contact with the outside world.